-Doorknobs are one of the filthiest surfaces in your home where bacteria are concerned.
+Doorknobs are one of the filthiest surfaces in your home as far as bacteria are concerned.
 Don’t even get me started on public door knobs and pull handles.
 Just think: all sorts of people are using public locks and pull handles.
 Do you think all of them wash their hands after blowing their nose, picking up dog feces and going to the bathroom?

 If you have to go through a public door, my advice is to avoid touching the door with your hand.
 Push doors open with your shoe or elbow.
 If there is a button for the disabled to open the door I push that button with my foot or knee or elbow.